seedstack/website/content/docs/web/security.md

         parent: "web"
 ---

-In a Web application, security can also be enforced at the HTTP-level by a servlet filter using URL filtering patterns.
+In a Web application, security can be enforced at the HTTP-level by a servlet filter using URL filtering patterns.
 This feature requires the following dependency in your project:

 {{< dependency g="org.seedstack.seed" a="seed-web-security" >}}